getalp/ALFFA_PUBLIC/ASR/WOLOF/README.md

 ### SCRIPTS
-a.
-In kaldi-scripts/ you will find the scripts used to train and test models (PATH variable has to be changed to make it work in your own directory!) from the existing data and lang directory you can directly start run the sequence : 04_train_mono.sh + 04a_train_triphone.sh + 04b_train_MLLT_LDA.sh + 04c_train_SAT_FMLLR.sh + 04d_train_MMI_FMMI.sh + 04e_train_sgmm.sh + 05_train_dnn.sh
+1. In kaldi-scripts/ you will find the scripts used to train and test models (PATH variable has to be changed to make it work in your own directory!) from the existing data and lang directory you can directly start run the sequence : 04\_train\_mono.sh + 04a\_train\_triphone.sh + 04b\_train\_MLLT\_LDA.sh + 04c\_train\_SAT\_FMLLR.sh + 04d\_train\_MMI\_FMMI.sh + 04e\_train_sgmm.sh + 05\_train\_dnn.sh
 ASR system WITHOUT vowel length contrast has been taking as example in the scripts.
 For more information about the format, please refer to Kaldi website http://kaldi.sourceforge.net/data_prep.html

-b.
-In useful_scripts/ you will find some scripts you can use if you desire calculate the CER of your ASR system or calculate the WER/CER on the cleaned data only, etc.
+2. In useful_scripts/ you will find some scripts you can use if you desire calculate the CER of your ASR system or calculate the WER/CER on the cleaned data only, etc.

 ### WER RESULTS OBTAINED SO FAR
 ##### (you should obtain the same on these data if same protocol used)